Docker

 xterm if the container is allocated a pseudo-TTY |

-.
+Additionally, the operator can set any environment variable in the container by using one or more -e flags, even overriding those mentioned above, or already defined by the developer with a Dockerfile ENV.
 If the operator names an environment variable without specifying a value, then the current value of the named variable is propagated into the container’s environment:

-will persist when a container is run from the resulting image.
-You can view the values using docker inspect
+The environment variables set using ENV will persist when a container is run from the resulting image.
+You can view the values using docker inspect, and change them using docker run --env <key>=<value>.

 ADD/COPY